The best PS5 external hard drives in 2024

 Reasons to avoid

-The WD Black P50 comes from respected hard drive manufacturer Western Digital.
-As such, it’s not surprising that it’s one of the best PS5 accessories you can buy.
-This SSD features 1 TB storage space, as well as a stylish, durable design and very quick transfer speeds.
-It had the fastest PS4 transfer speeds of any storage drive we tested, as well as the second-fastest PS5 transfer speeds.
+The WD Black P50 comes from a much-trusted and highly dependable manufacturer, Western Digital.
+So, it's no surprise to see this model rated among the best PS5 accessories you can buy.
+This SSD features 1 TB storage space, as well as a slick, durable design and, most importantly, the transfer speeds are zippy.
+It had the fastest PS4 transfer speeds of any storage drive we tested, as well as the second-fastest PS5 speeds.
 The P50 copied Returnal from the PS5 in only 7 minutes and 2 seconds, and Mass Effect Andromeda in a best-in-class 2:04.
-Mass Effect Andromeda also loaded up in 36 seconds, three seconds faster than the PS5 itself could manage.
+Mass Effect Andromeda also loaded up in 36 seconds, three seconds faster than when booted up from the PS5's internal storage.
+Now those are some super-fast speeds.

 Granted, the P50 is extremely expensive as these things go, offering similar storage to other SSDs at approximately twice the price.
 That’s arguably because WD designed the hardware with PCs in mind; indeed, you can get better performance if you hook the P50 up to a computer.
 But if you’ve got the money, it’s one of the best PS5 external hard drives you can buy.